-The Martin Building project will expand the museum’s ability to serve the community, welcome guests to our city, and preserve and present priceless works of art from cultures around the world and throughout history for generations to come.
-A phased reopening begins in June 2020 with the debut of the new Sie Welcome Center, Bartlit Learning and Engagement Center, and more.
+The completion of the Martin Building project will expand the museum’s ability to serve the community, welcome guests to our city, and preserve and present priceless works of art from cultures around the world and throughout history for generations to come.
+A phased reopening begins on June 6, 2020, with the debut of the new Sie Welcome Center, Bartlit Learning and Engagement Center, and more.
 Learn more.

 During construction, the Hamilton Building is buzzing with activity and is now open seven days a week.
 View current exhibitions here.

 At the welcome center, construction operations remain focused on the installation of mechanical, electrical and plumbing systems as well as final finishes.
 The end-grain wood flooring is being installed in the main hall and on the second floor, and bathrooms and elevators will be completed soon.
 The conservation lab on the lower level is complete.
 Exterior courtyards are beginning to take shape; a new Ponti wall and elliptical site walls will form the lower courtyard and surrounding spaces.

 In the Martin Building, floors 4 through 7, the basement and the lower level, as well as the new and existing elevators are nearly finished.
 Installation of the new strip wood flooring is complete, while progress continues to refinish the existing end-grain wood floors.
 Exterior tile replacement is ongoing, with 23 of the 26 building facades now complete.